tave8/tave8/README.md

 This makes me a perfect fit for working in the DACH area.

+I speak more languages, but that's another story.

 ## Accomplishments
 - I’ve written the entire company’s invoicing and agenda systems, as well as UI libraries, in JavaScript, HTML and CSS